markusmoenig/Eldiron/docs/docs/characters_items/input_mapping.md

 For UI-driven intents, you can also use [button widgets](/docs/screens/widgets#button-widgets).
 If a button command matches a key in the active player's `[input]` table, its hover tooltip shows the shortcut.

+`ui.actions` is a local interface command that toggles the ruleset-driven Actions panel.
+It does not send an action to the server by itself; selecting a panel entry submits the corresponding `rules.<action_id>` command.

 For how intents behave in 2D vs 3D and how they become `intent` events, see [Player Input](player_input).

 ## Spell Shortcuts